-The Governing Body of Down Ampney C of E Primary is made up of representatives from the Local Authority, the Diocese of Gloucester, Staff, Parents and the Community; they offer a variety of skills which are required to manage the school effectively.
+The Governing Body of Down Ampney C of E Primary is made up of representatives from the Local Authority, the Diocese of Gloucester, Staff, Parents and the Community; they offer a variety of skills that are required to manage the school effectively.
 The appointment of Governors and the way they conduct school business is laid down by an Education Act.

 The principle job of the Governing Body is to provide a strategic view, to act as a critical friend and to ensure accountability.
 The Full Governing Body meets regularly, at least once a term.
 The detailed business is delegated to one committee who meet often as necessary and is called Finance, Premises and Personnel.
 All key policy decisions proposed by the committee require the approval of the Full Governing Body.
 Visits to the school also take place on a regular basis.

-Our Chair of Governors is Mrs Penelope Morse and our Vice Chair is Mr Chris Nott.
+Our Chair of Governors is Mrs Penelope Morse and our Vice-Chair is Mr Chris Nott.

 Message from our Chair of Governors